KJLankinen/cmake_skeleton/docs/mainpage.md

-# Documentation for jlfoam {#mainpage}
+# Documentation for skeleton {#mainpage}

-This is the documentation for jlfoam.
+This is the documentation for skeleton.